How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 It has also been reported that babies born to women who took medications similar to vortioxetine during the last trimester of their pregnancy may experience adverse effects (such as breathing problems, seizures, trouble feeding, vomiting, low blood sugar, shaking, jitteriness, irritability, and constant crying) that result in an increase in the length of hospital stay.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking vortioxetine, it may affect your baby.
+If you are breast-feeding and are taking vortioxetine, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of vortioxetine for people less than 18 years of age have not been established.
 The use of this medication by children and adolescents less than 18 years old may cause behavioural and emotional changes, such as suicidal thoughts and behaviour.

-Seniors: There is limited information about the safety of seniors using this medication.
+Seniors: Seniors may be more at risk of side effects from this medication.
 If you are over 65 and using this medication, lower doses are recommended.

 What other drugs could interact with this medication?